Find the nerdy details you are pondering about the app here. Email email@example.com if you have any to add.

 There is no straightforward answer to this question.
 It depends on what we are asking and seeking to find.
-If we ask 1000 random teachers their opinion on a policy, then as long as all want is the random opinion of 1000 teachers, we will have a answer that reflects the views of the profession.
+If we ask 1000 random teachers their opinion on a policy, then as long as all want is the random opinion of 1000 teachers, we will have an answer that reflects the views of the profession.
 It won’t be a very accurate answer if we only ask 1000 primary teachers, or 1000 male teachers, as that isn’t representative of the workforce.
 So we periodically check behind-the-scenes to see how representative our tappsters are of the overall workforce compared to the workforce census.

 We can apply post-stratification weights to analyses to make sure the panel is representative of the teaching population, at least in terms of the characteristics we can easily measure (i.e. school region, type and pupil demographics; teacher age, gender and seniority).
-This is the sort of thing that we can do for researchers or organisations looking to get more detailed analysis, similar to what we provide each week in our open-access blogs.
+This is the sort of thing we do for researchers or organisations looking to get more detailed analysis, similar to what we provide each week in our open-access blogs.

 16. Why do you want to know what school I work in?